procrastinate-org/procrastinate/docs/index.rst

-Procrastinate: Postgresql-based Task Queue for Python
+Procrastinate: PostgreSQL-based Task Queue for Python
 =========================================================

-Procrastinate is an open-source Python 3.6+ distributed task processing library, leveraging postgresql to store task definitions, manage locks and dispatch tasks.
+Procrastinate is an open-source Python 3.6+ distributed task processing library, leveraging PostgreSQL to store task definitions, manage locks and dispatch tasks.

 Here's an example::